1. Introduction

 1.1.1.
 Windows

-The Windows Conda packaging provides a batch file to call after loading the conda environment, from the conda prompt:
+The Windows packaging provides a batch file to call after loading the Python environment.
+From the prompt:

 envCloudComPy.bat